top of page

 15. Certainly, both the “merits of our case” and the “material errors and impropriety” in the processing of Cpt.
 Fry’s 1968 nomination would trump having a member of his chain of command living to comment on the material errors and impropriety he was unaware of when the nomination was processed through his headquarters.

-16. The Army Human Resources Command's treatment of those working on Col. Fry’s DSC upgrade regarding the surviving members of his chain of command was not unique.
-The Michigan Disabled American Veterans (DAV) worked for decades to have the DSC of Sp/4 Ken David upgraded, but their inability to identify the members of his wartime chain of command was, for years, their “bridge too far.”
-Then, almost by chance, during a visit to the National Archives, someone discovered an award nomination containing the names of David’s chain of command.
-After the signature of a 97-year-old general in the final days of his life in a Texas nursing home, Ken David received the recognition he deserved.
-On January 3, 2025, President Biden presented Ken with the Congressional Medal of Honor.
-While Ken David's receipt of the CMH is a victory, it highlights the absurdity of requiring the signature of a 97-year-old who probably doesn’t remember the action and may not even know what he is signing to validate decades of volunteer work by friends of Ken David and the Disabled Veterans of America.**
+16. Another 101st Airborne Division member, Sp/4 Ken David, demonstrates the absurdity of this HRC living-chain-of-command requirement.
+The Michigan Disabled American Veterans organization (DAV) worked for decades to have Ken’s DSC upgraded to the Medal of Honor but were unable to identify the members of his wartime chain of command.
+Then, almost by accident, during a 2016 visit to the National Archives, someone discovered another award nomination containing the names of Ken’s wartime chain of command.
+After finally obtaining the signature of the 97-year-old general in the last days of his life in a Texas nursing home, Ken received the recognition he deserved.
+On January 3, 2025, President Biden presented him with the Congressional Medal of Honor.
+While Ken David's receipt of the CMH was a victory, it highlights the absurdity of the HRC requiring the signature of a 97-year-old who probably doesn’t remember the action and may not even know what he is signing to validate decades of work by Ken’s friends and the DAV.
+Locating both a living award nominator and a member of the chain of command who can comment on an event that happened fifty to sixty years ago is not only unreasonable, it is now undoubtedly impossible.

 17. At this point, considering the Human Resources Command's refusal to even consider our recommendation, Jerry suggested that we abandon our effort.
 However, we took our lead from our OCS classmate Pete Conaty when he wrote, “We have not begun to fight.”